Welcome to today's edition of the Rush 24-7 podcast.

 You may have figured this out long ago, but it just hit me.

-And if you figured it out long ago and you've been trying to get through here and tell me I wish you'd gotten through, uh, for those of you who figured it out and I didn't, I'm just not getting to it.
+And if you figured it out long ago and you've been trying to get through here and tell me I wish you'd gotten through, for those of you who figured it out and I didn't, I'm just not getting to it.

-I apologize for being uh a later rival of the party, but now it all makes sense.
+I apologize for being a late arrival of the party.

 For five years, Obama has never once allowed himself to be seen as governing.